AllisonW2323/creativecode/clock/VINE CLOCK.md

 I am really happy with how this has all turned out and hope that you appreciate it as well.

 Side-note: Because my code randomly takes from an array of vines, it will sometimes keep picking the same one over and over, the fix for this is to simple play it again and it should stop repeating too much for a long while.

+You can find the code on Github as well as here on P5JS https://editor.p5js.org/AllisonW2323/sketches/kprYMyq--